Blue castle on an old door

 Capuns Capuns (Foto: MySwitzerland)

-Switzerland is not a member of the European Union and therefore does not use the Euro as a means of payment.
-Our currency is the Swiss Franc (CHF) and is accepted throughout the country.
-Although you can theoretically pay with Euros in most places, we recommend that you use the Swiss Franc.
-The exchange rate to the Euro offered in supermarkets or at ticket machines is often very unfavorable.
-With bank apps such as Revolut, you benefit from low fees and good exchange rates.
-This is how you can save money in Switzerland.
+Switzerland isn't part of the European Union, so the Euro isn't used as a payment method here.
+Our currency is the Swiss Franc (CHF), and it's accepted all over the country.
+Although you can theoretically pay with Euros in most places, we recommend using Swiss Francs instead.
+The exchange rate to Euros offered in supermarkets or ticket machines is often quite unfavorable.
+With bank apps like Revolut, you can benefit from low fees and good exchange rates.
+This way, you can save money in Switzerland.

-Hitting the slopes for the first time without a ski instructor
+Your first time on the slopes without a ski instructor

-It looks so simple.
-Put on your boots, get in your skis and hit the slopes.
-But let us tell you, it definitely looks easier than it is.
-Your legs have a tendency to want to go in a completely different direction than your head does.
-If you've never skied before in your life, we recommend that you make use of a ski instructor for the first few hours.
-After that you will know the most important tips and tricks and can work from there.
-The same applies if you decide to go snowboarding.
+It looks so easy: put on your shoes, strap on the skis, and hit the slopes.
+But let us tell you, it definitely looks easier than it actually is.
+Your legs tend to want to go in a completely different direction than your head.
+If you've never been on the slopes before, we recommend spending the first few hours with a ski instructor.
+After that, you'll know the key tips and tricks, and you can build on that knowledge on your own.
+The same goes if you decide to go snowboarding.

 Skifahren SchweizSkifahren in der Schweiz (Foto: Seraina Zellweger)